josmar-crwdstffng/angular/aio/content/tutorial/index.md

 </div>

-Here's the application in action:
+Here is the application in action:

 <div class="lightbox">